 Security & Safety

 - Don’t Seclude Yourself.
-If you are travelling alone, we recommend that you sleep near other travellers or close to security.
+If you’re travelling alone, we recommend you stay near other travellers or close to security.
+This will help you feel more secure and deter potential thieves.

-Pro-tip: If you are sleeping in the public zone, don’t be surprised if you receive an early morning wake-up call.
-Security is known to make the rounds waking people up as travellers begin to arrive for morning flights.
+Pro-tip: If you sleep in the public zone, don’t be surprised if you receive an early morning wake-up call.
+Security is known to make the rounds, waking people up as travellers arrive for morning flights.

 Write a Review